MadeInPierre/finalynx/CONTRIBUTING.md

 3. **Create a separate branch** that will hold your contribution
 4. **Make your changes** 🪄
 5. **Stage your changes** to git using `git add .`
 6. **Check your changes** with `pre-commit run`.
 If some of your changes do not follow the conventions, they will automatically be fixed.
-Check the proposed changes and run `git add . && pre-commit run` again until all checks pass.
+Take a look at the proposed changes and run `git add . && pre-commit run` again until all checks pass.
-7. **Commit** your contributions using the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) naming standard
+7. **Commit** your contributions using the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) naming standard (e.g. `feat(readme): added something cool`)
 8. **Push** your changes to your remote fork
 9. **Open a pull-request** to our primary repo and target the `main` branch
 10. **Wait for review**: let's chat about it in the pull request comments and merge it 🎉